Shedding Light on Dark Matter at the LHC with Machine Learning

 In this section, we present the main results of the analysis.
 We begin by showing the performance of the binary classifier in Figure~\ref{fig:roc}.
 The left panel displays the Receiver Operating Characteristic (ROC) curve, which provides a visual representation of signal efficiency and background rejection across different decision thresholds.
-We can see that our \texttt{XGBoost} algorithm performs very well in distinguishing between background and signal events, with an AUC (area under the ROC curve) of 0.95, a standard metric for assessing classifier performance.
+We can see that our \texttt{XGBoost} algorithm performs very well in distinguishing between background and signal events, with an AUC (area under the ROC curve) of 0.95.

 In the right panel of Figure~\ref{fig:roc}, we show the 10 most relevant features for classifying signal and background events.
 This is determined by measuring the contribution of a feature on the discrimination task (gain metric), with a higher value indicating a higher impact.
 The most relevant features are the missing transverse energy significance (higher values indicate the presence of invisible particles escaping the detector), leading lepton characteristics (momentum and transverse mass), and photon features (object multiplicity, and momentum and transverse mass of the leading one).